Ingleby Barwick: Primary

 Whinstone is in Lowfields and is so named due to Ingleby Barwick formerly having a quarry, now the golf course in The Rings.
-In December 2017, the school became part of the Vision Academy Learning Trust.
+In December 2017, the school became part of the Vision Academy Learning Trust, now called the Spark Education Trust.

-Barley Fields

 Barley Fields opened in September 2006 and named due to Barwick, as a name, coming from a still operating farm that formally harvest barley in the large parts of the town and was the initial township.

-St Francis of Assisi

 St Francis of Assisi is in Broom Hill.
-The school is affiliated with the Church of England religion and therefore St. Francis church and All Saints Academy in the town.
+The school is affiliated with the Church of England and therefore St. Francis church and All Saints Academy in the town.
 The school is a part of the Dales Academy Trust.

-St. Thérèse of Lisieux

-St Thérèse is a school religiously affiliated with the Roman Catholic Diocese of Middlesbrough and therefore St. Therese church in the town.
+St Thérèse is a school affiliated with the Roman Catholic Diocese of Middlesbrough and therefore St. Therese church in the town.
 The congregation previously used the school hall before the church was built.
 The school is currently a part of the Nicholas Postgate Catholic Academy Trust.

-Myton Park

 Myton Park is named after Myton Farm House and is adjacent to All Saints Academy and IB Leisure Centre.

-Ingleby Mill

 Ingleby Mill is a school named after a mill next to the current site.
 Barley Fields occupies the former site of Ingleby Mill which is opposite St. Thérèse.

 Secondary

-All Saints
+All Saints Academy

 All Saints Academy, is the oldest secondary school within Ingleby Barwick, located at the centre of the town.
-The school is affiliated with the Church of England religion and therefore St. Francis church in the town.
+The school is affiliated with the Church of England and therefore St. Francis of Assisi church in the town.

 The school opened as All Saints Voluntary Aided Church of England Secondary School and initially accommodated 600 pupils.
 From September 2009 the admission number to year 7 had been increased to 140 pupils.

-Previously a voluntary aided school (state funded) and affiliated with the Church of England, Diocese of York.
+Previously a voluntary aided school (state funded) and affiliated with the Church of England Diocese of York.
 The school converted to an academy in May 2013 and was renamed All Saints CofE Academy.

-Ingleby Manor Free School & Sixth Form.
+Ingleby Manor Free School & Sixth Form

+Ingleby Manor Free School was the latest secondary school and the first sixth form to be built in Ingleby Barwick.
+The school is located in the south east of Ingleby Barwick.
+The admission number to year 7 is 120 pupils.
+The school is under Delta Academies Trust.

 Religion

-An Anglican Church dedicated to St Francis of Assisi operates services in the town's centre.
+An Anglican church dedicated to St Francis of Assisi operates services in the town's centre.

-In November 2007 Stockton on Tees Borough Council approved plans to build St. Therese of Lisieux Catholic parish church next to the primary school of the same name, where services will continue to be held until funds can be obtained for the construction of the new church.
+In November 2007 Stockton on Tees Borough Council approved plans to build St. Therese of Lisieux Catholic parish church next to the primary school of the same name, where services continued to be held until funds could be obtained for the construction of the new church.
 In August 2014 the Diocese of Middlesbrough announced that it was soon to start building the church.
 The St Therese of Lisieux church started on 8 June 2015, completion expected "early 2016".
 Building work was completed in February 2016 and the first mass was celebrated on Saturday 5 March 2016.